matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mash-button-tags.md

   - WTForms
 ---

-# The Button - Time Tags
+# The Button - time tags

 Since [introducing “The Button”](mash-button-intro.md) last month there have been two [releases](https://github.com/MashSoftware/time-tracker/releases) to production.
 The first was a large scale [refactoring](https://en.wikipedia.org/wiki/Code_refactoring) of the app, to improve the structure of the code and make it easier to add new features in future.
 The second release is what I want to share today; a new feature!